lucavgobbi/invokr/README.md

 ## How to use
 ### Server side
 1. require invokr server
-2. register all functions you want to make available on the client with `invokr.addMethod({ name: 'nameOnTheClientSide ', func: theFunction });`
+2. register all functions you want to make available on the client with `invokr.addMethod({ name: 'nameOnTheClientSide ', func: theFunction , type: 'callback or promise'});`
 3. attach invokr to you server `invokr.attachToServer(server)`;

 For more details check /tests/server.js.